Bastardkb/TBK-Mini/readme.md

 There are also multiple tents types available, in the `files/tents` folder.
 The recommended one (easiest to print and strongest) is the `alien` one.

+In case you want to add an additional layer of protection to the tent of your choice, you can use the `files/tents/plate_protection_layer.stl` file to add an additional layer interface between the case and the tent.

+#
 ## Get a kit from BastardKB

 You can also get a full Kit, including case and all PCBs and electronics required on the shop: